• Brain atlas sensitivity

 Generally speaking, all graphics cards made by NVIDIA after 2010 are CUDA-enabled.

-However, if you use an integrated GPU (Intel) or AMD GPU, you may not run MCX
+However, if you use an integrated GPU (Intel) or AMD GPU, you may not be able to run MCX

 (you should consider MCXCL).